ndriannazriel/Advanced-Network-Tech/Lab 7 configuration.md

-permit icmp any any echo-reply deny ip any host 142.99.4.1 permit ip any 142.99.4.0 0.0.0.63 deny ip host 0.0.0.0 any deny ip 127.0.0.0 0.255.255.255 any deny ip 192.0.2.0 0.0.0.255 any
+permit icmp any any echo-reply deny ip any host 142.99.4.1 permit ip any 142.99.4.0 0.0.0.63 permit udp any any eq 500 permit esp any any deny ip host 0.0.0.0 any deny ip 127.0.0.0 0.255.255.255 any deny ip 192.0.2.0 0.0.0.255 any